MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/concept-what-are-web-services.md

 **Applies to: Machine Learning Server**

-To offer other users a chance to use the code and predictive models you have developed, you can deploy them as web service hosted in Machine Learning Server.
+Offer users a chance to use your code and predictive models by deploying them as web service hosted in Machine Learning Server.
 Once you deploy the web service, it can be consumed by other authenticated users.

 Web services in Machine Learning Server can be based on Python or R. They can also be deployed on one platform and consumed in another.